grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 21.2.1
+## Enhancements and fixes in PTAI 21.2.2

-The release includes support for DASH output optimization: time-based node consolidation.
+The release includes support for EXT-X-IMAGE-STREAM-INF stream insertion/synchronization in HLS streams.
+The feature is enabled through a server-side configuration.
+Contact your technical account representative to enable the feature..

 ## Fixes in TVSDK 3.12 Android